-A study by Cornell found that men tend to overestimate their abilities and performance while women underestimate them (The Atlantic.)
-This is a problem that is pointed out by Katty Kay and Claire Shipman, authors of The Confidence Gap.
-They explain: “Success as it turns out, correlates just as closely with confidence as it does with competence.
+A study by Cornell found that men tend to overestimate their abilities and performance, while women underestimate them (The Atlantic.)
+Katty Kay and Claire Shipman, authors of The Confidence Gap, point this problem out in their work.
+They explain: “Success, as it turns out, correlates just as closely with confidence as it does with competence.
 The natural result of low confidence is inaction.
 When women hesitate because we aren’t sure, we hold ourselves back.”
 This means that women are doing themselves a huge disservice in their careers by preserving these self-doubts and struggling with their lack of confidence.

-One study found that women won’t apply to a position unless they feel they meet 90% of the qualifications, while for men the statistic is 50%.
-An internal report conducted at Hewlett Packard found that men applied for a promotion when they met only 60% of the qualifications while women only applied if they met 100% (Forbes.)
+One study found that women won’t apply to a position unless they feel they meet 90% of the qualifications.
+For men, however, the statistic is 50%.
+An internal HP report found that men applied for a promotion when they met only 60% of the qualifications.
+Women, on the other hand, only applied if they met 100% (Forbes.)
 In other words, women aren’t going after opportunities unless they feel completely qualified or even over-qualified.

 So what can women (and men) who feel inadequate at the workplace do about Imposter Syndrome?